 Welcome to my official website!
 Here you can find the latest updates about my profile, my work, and my philosophy.
 You can click on the sections that are of most interest to you, or write me a message.

 Individuals’ decisions to participate in medical research and follow health guidelines are influenced by their own beliefs, fears, and experiences, the opinions and vicissitudes of their beloved ones, and the media.
 Encouraging them to engage in medical research, adopt healthy behaviors, and follow experts’ recommendations can be a challenge.
 As a social scientist, I find this challenge particularly intriguing.

 I am a researcher in the field of communication.
 I am interested in the processes and strategies used to communicate about medical research and other forms of complex medical information.
 I create persuasive messages using multimedia technologies to help people prevent diseases, maintain their health, search for treatments, and understand science.
 This also includes studying how health professionals and patients interact to develop guidelines and training programs for physicians, nurses, and clinical staff.
 To do this, I conduct qualitative and quantitative research projects, while being guided by theories and insights from several fields.

 I am Italian but I have lived, studied, worked in Switzerland and United States, where I am currently Assistant Professor within the Department of Communication at the University of Kentucky.
 For my research, I collaborate with teams located all over the world.

 Here you can find details about my education and work experience.
-Before joining the University of Miami, I completed a Master of Science in Communication, Management & Health from the Universita’ della Svizzera italiana (Lugano, Switzerland), and one in Business Administration with concentration in Marketing from Virginia Tech (Blacksburg, VA, USA).
-My undergraduate degree is in Public Relations and Corporate Communication from IULM (Milan, Italy).
+Before joining the University of Kentucky, I completed a PhD in Communication at the University of Miami, a Master of Science in Communication, Management & Health at the Universita’ della Svizzera italiana (Lugano, Switzerland), and one in Business Administration with concentration in Marketing at Virginia Tech (Blacksburg, VA, USA).
+I completed my undergraduate degree in Public Relations and Corporate Communication at IULM (Milan, Italy).

 from Aug 2014 to May 2018